Academic Results and University Destinations

 the Grade Variance in our data?

-This is determined by our Assessment Team using Flight Path data as well as a variety of factors including CAT-4 exam results, internal exams and mocks.
-A statistical analysis of the difference between the minimum expected results and final results is then undertaken to ascertain the final grade variance per student and subject.
+This is determined by our Assessment Team using Flight Path data as well as a variety of factors including CAT-4 exam results, internal exams and mock examinations.
+A statistical analysis of the difference between the minimum expected results and final results is then undertaken to ascertain the final Grade Variance per student and subject.
 For Virtus, this measure of individual students’ growth beyond expectations is the best indicator of the success of our provision and the difference we make in young peoples’ lives.

 University Destinations